 - Summarised versions for the financially illiterate and more detail for the accountant in the room

 - Use of charts for example, to provide data at a glance

 - As with most things, the first impression can sometimes be the strongest and most engaging and in turn lead to more effective decisions – so go for impact

-Mixing charts with numerical reports can be a simple and effective way of gaining a higher level of financial response and engagement and ultimately result in better outcomes for all.
+Mixing charts with numerical reports can be a simple and effective way of gaining a higher level of financial response.
+It also helps with engagement and ultimately results in better outcomes for all.

 7 Reports for Not-for-Profits that ”Talk”

 Keeping with the idea of reports that say something, here is a list of reports.
 They all contain features which should be considered when delivering information that could affect the sustainability of an NFP organisation.